ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   [Example on GitHub](https://github.com/ydb-platform/ydb-java-examples/blob/develop/ydb-cookbook/src/main/java/tech/ydb/examples/topic/transactions/TransactionReadAsync.java)

-  In `onMessages` callback one or more messages can be linked with transaction.
+  In the `onMessages` callback, one or more messages can be linked with a transaction.
   To do that request `reader.updateOffsetsInTransaction` should be called.
-And transaction should not be committed untill response is received.
+And transaction should not be committed until a response is received.
-  This method needs partition offsets list as a parameter.
+  This method needs a partition offsets list as a parameter.
-  Such list can be constructed manually or using helper method `getPartitionOffsets()` that `Message` and `DataReceivedEvent` both provide.
+  Such a list can be constructed manually or using the helper method `getPartitionOffsets()` that `Message` and `DataReceivedEvent` both provide.

   ```java
   @Override